garciart/network-automation/README.md

  In between the power supply modules, from top to bottom, the 3745 has:

  - Three (3) WAN interface card (WIC) slots
- - A console (light blue) and an auxilary port (black) on the right, a CompactFlash (CF) memory card slot in the center, and two (2) built-in FastEthernet interfaces (GT96100-FE), which correspond to FastEthernet 0/0 and 0/1.
-By the way, when you interact with the router directly in GNS3, you are using a simulated connection to the console port.
+ - A console (labeled in light blue) and an auxilary port (labeled in black) on the right, a CompactFlash (CF) memory card slot in the center, and two (2) built-in FastEthernet interfaces (GT96100-FE), which correspond to FastEthernet 0/0 and 0/1 (labeled in yellow).
+By the way, when you interact with the router directly in a GNS3 console, you are using a simulated connection to the console port.
 However, our Python scripts will connect to the router through the Ethernet cable, using either Telnet or SSH.
 - Four (4) network adapter module slots.

 For network adapter modules, you have three options; we want all three for training.
 Place one option each in an open slot: